Statistical structure of concave compositions: The Boltzmann measure

-which approaches $0$ by~\eqref{smalloverK}.
-Under these conditions the Prokhorov distance between $\mathbb{P}_n$ and $Q_{q_n}$ (Equation~\eqref{upperbound}) converges to $0$ as $n\rightarrow\infty$. \end{proof} After applying Lemma~\ref{UBLem}, proving that the Prokhorov distance between $\mathbb{P}_n$ and $Q_{q_n}$ converges to $0$ reduces to showing that~\eqref{GTONE} holds for $w_n\in B_n$.
+After applying Lemma~\ref{UBLem}, proving that the Prokhorov distance between $\mathbb{P}_n$ and $Q_{q_n}$ converges to $0$ reduces to showing that~\eqref{GTONE} holds for $w_n\in B_n$.
 To do so, we will show that the numerator and the denominator of~\eqref{GTONE} are asymptotically equivalent.
 First, we asymptotically compute the denominator.
 As in \cite{MR1094553}, we will show that the distribution of $N$ under $Q_{q_n}$ can be approximated by the normal distribution; however, our proof will rely on the Lyapunov condition as was done in \cite{MR2422389}.

 \begin{lemma} Under $Q_{q_n}$, as $n\rightarrow\infty$,

 \end{lemma} \begin{proof}

 The statement will follow after verifying the Lyapunov condition for $\delta=1$ (see for example, \cite{MR0203748}).
 More precisely, we will verify that as $n \rightarrow \infty$,